Backpacking on a Budget in Southeast Asia: A Guide for First Timers

 Pad Thai is a world-famous Thai dish that is made with flat rice noodles stir-fried with chicken, fish, seafood, pork, or vegetables, along with dried shrimp, bean sprouts, tofu, and eggs.
 The dish is topped with crushed peanuts and chilis and has a complex combination of sweet, sour, and salty flavors with a well-balanced contrast of textures.
 Although available across Thailand, it is ironically more popular with foreign travelers and on global menus than in Thailand.
-Check out 4 hotspots to try out Thai street food in Bangkok.

 More Tips and How to Stay Healthy While Backpacking in Southeast Asia

 In Thailand, restaurants always serve filtered water in jugs, but in other parts of Southeast Asia, it’s generally unsafe to drink tap water.
 In some countries, like Myanmar, hot tea is served on tables, which is safe to drink.